All-seater stadium: Worldwide

 FIFA, UEFA, and CONCACAF also mandate that all matches in competitions that they control be held in all-seater stadiums.
 This means that in countries where standing terraces are commonplace, either the stadiums cannot be used at all, or the standing areas must be closed to spectators.
 Either temporary seats have to be installed (as is the case with Croke Park, home to the Republic of Ireland national team during the Lansdowne Road redevelopment), or the standing areas must be converted to seating (as is the case with several of the larger stadiums in Germany, many of which were used in an all-seater configuration for the 2006 FIFA World Cup).

 Many cricket stadiums in South Africa, New Zealand and Australia are not all-seaters; many areas of the ground provide grass banks offering cheaper entry, which means that spectators can sit on the grass.
 Examples of this include Adelaide Oval, the WACA Ground in Perth and the Basin Reserve in Wellington.

 North American stadiums rarely have standing-room terraces; rather, many stadiums have bleacher seating, which are tiered seating areas using flat benches and are usually uncovered.
-In most large facilities, bleachers are in a relatively small section far from the playing field, and are often referred to as the "cheap seats" (in baseball stadiums, generally, the bleachers are often located along the outfield.
+In most large facilities, bleachers are in a relatively small section far from the playing field, and are often referred to as the "cheap seats".
 One example of this is in Coors Field, home of the Colorado Rockies baseball team.
 Coors Field features a bleacher area in high center-field known as the "Rock Pile".
 Because standing-room terraces are so uncommon, the term "all-seater" is not generally used.
 One of the first all-seater stadiums in college football was L&N Stadium of the Louisville Cardinals.